wp-plugins/rs-head-cleaner/readme.txt

 For a more thorough explanation of what the plugin does and why you need it, as well as how to get the best performance results with it, visit the [RS Head Cleaner Plus plugin homepage](http://www.redsandmarketing.com/plugins/rs-head-cleaner/ "RS Head Cleaner Plus Plugin").

+= Requirements =

+* WordPress 3.8 or higher (Recommended: WordPress 4.0 or higher)
+* PHP 5.3 or higher (Recommended: PHP 5.4 or higher)

 == Installation ==

 = Installation Instructions =